cuplgb/SLIM-release-comp-public/INSTALLATION.md

  the prerequisites are missing or the included web site for specific instructions suitable for your operating system.

  Note!
-This document covers only installation of SLIM-release-comp part of software release.
-For notes on installation of SLIM-release-apps refer to INSTALLATION file in SLIM-release-apps repository.
+This document covers only installation of SLIM-release-comp-public part of software release.
+For notes on installation of SLIM-release-apps-public refer to INSTALLATION file in SLIM-release-apps-public repository.
 ## 2 DOWNLOADING
  In terminal, change directory to the location where you want to install the software and execute the following git command:

- 	git clone git@github.com:SINBADconsortium/SLIM-release-comp.git
+ 	git clone git@github.com:SINBADconsortium/SLIM-release-comp-public.git

- and the cloned software will be in SLIM-release-comp sub-directory.
+ and the cloned software will be in SLIM-release-comp-public sub-directory.
 ## 3 GIT BRANCHES
  SLIM is using master branch to develop/add software to repository.
 To avoid using the software that is not complete or fully tested, you